K-Dharshini/Exno.3-Prompt-Engg/README.md

 **Chatbot:** Since you mentioned that your package hasn’t arrived, let me check the shipping details for you.
 It looks like it’s out for delivery and should reach you by tomorrow.

 ## Result
 The chatbot was successfully able to respond to different customer queries using **Straightforward Prompts, Tabular Format Prompting, Missing Word Prompting, and Preceding Question Prompting**.

-## Conclusion
 Thus, the experiment of developing scenario-based chatbot responses using multiple prompting techniques such as straightforward prompts, tabular prompts, missing word prompts, and preceding question prompts was executed successfully.

 ---